olivierluethy/YouTube-Time-Manager/README.md

 - **Hide YouTube Recommendations:** Automatically hides all video recommendations displayed on the side while watching YouTube videos.
 - **Hide Playlists from Other Users:** Ensures that only your playlists are visible while hiding playlists from other users.
 - **Hide Tab List:** The tab list containing "Up Next" videos is also hidden to minimize distractions.
-- **Toggle On/Off:** Use the toggle switch in the popup to enable or disable the feature anytime.
-- **Persistent State:** The extension remembers whether it was last enabled or disabled, even after closing the browser.

 ## How It Works